n0-b-dy/dev-logs/README.md

 - So, today have not been able to get much done other than working on the react project as mentioned before.
 The problem was that I kept running into hiccups with certain parts of the code, and it's a lot to understand.
 BUT I am getting there.
 You know I do enjoy the react project that I am working on strangely enough.
 I don't know what it is about it.

+#### 04-21-2024.

+- Today I have published my first React project.
+This simple project was created using react.js and will create, edit, and delete tasks within a web browser.
+This app is dauntin to go through but hopefully with constant exposure it wont be so horrifying.
+I will be adding some fixes soon like tomorrow.
+Ran through some life hiccups so trying to stay on here as much as possible.